nbermudezs/bracketology/README.md

 The specific probability values used are described in **TODO: add citation**.
 - *generatorBitwise.py* can be used to generate brackets were each bit is calculated solely based on the MLE of each bit, without using seed information as in the Power Model.
 - *generatorBradleyTerry.py* can generate bracket pools using the original Bradley-Terry model and its backwards variations analogous to the Power Model variants proposed in **TODO: add citation**.
+In particular, the Bradley-Terry generator requires winning probabilities that are computed by first executing the *generators/utils/preprocessForBradleyTerry.py* script, followed by the *generators/fitBradleyTerry.py* script.

 All these models share the same structure and accept the same bash options: